wasih790/Project_3_Tanzanian_Water_Wells/README.md

 # Fundraising and Repairs
 Based on the analysis findings, the following recommendations are made regarding fundraising, repairs, and filtration efforts for the water wells:

-1. Fundraising: The Government of Tanzania and Danida are recommended as potential sources for raising funds due to their effectiveness and reliability.
+1. Fundraising: Danida (Danish International Development Agency) are recommended as potential sources for raising funds due to their effectiveness and reliability.

 2. Repairs: Prioritize repairs for functioning wells that require filters to yield safe drinking water.
 This strategy is recommended as it presents a smaller-scale project with significant impact potential.